Jwhiles/johncom/posts/what-i-learnt-making-this.md

 +++
-title=What I learnt making this date=1573430400000
+title=What I learnt making this site date=1573430400000
 +++
-# What I learnt making this website
+# On making this website
 I built this website because I wanted start writing a blog.
 Because I am a 'developer' I didn't want to use a normal blogging platform, figuring that it would have been boring.